 The most important thing to me when I started looking for a job was finding a company who would value me and encourage me to grow – all too often graduates are taken for a bit of a ride by companies who underpay them for doing really uninteresting jobs.
-I was also looking for somewhere which would open doors for me and let me expand into areas which I hadn’t ever considered when I was at university – my degree is in medieval English and Scottish literature, so suffice to say I had very limited digital experience when I graduated!
+I was also looking for somewhere which would open doors for me and let me expand into area which I hadn’t ever considered when I was at university – my degree is in medieval English and Scottish literature, so suffice to say I had very limited digital experience when I graduated!

 Too many things to count!
 As a Producer, the majority of my day is spent working on projects and managing the project team to get stuff done.
 I check in with the team to make sure they have what they need, schedule time with production to make sure the appropriate resource is booked, and I take a lead role in creatively and functionally planning my projects.
 The other end of that is testing and quality assurance, which I’ll do at points throughout the project to make sure everything is going as planned and is to standard.

-I start my day with project stand ups.
+I start my day with my project stand ups.
 If there are small or internal projects on the go I’ll do that at the breakfast bar and have a quick 5 minute chat with whoever’s involved.
 After that I’ll hold the formal stand ups, which happen around projects with bigger teams.
 That’s where I can get a status update from team members and gather requirements if they need anything from me in order to complete their work.

 After that, I’m back at my desk and working on project work, which can be anything from web planning, to content writing, to a client workshop.
 At lunch I usually catch up on industry blogs and the news.
 If any of my teams are on deadlines, I’ll typically check in just after lunch to make sure everything’s ok and there’s no issues.